feng-li/gsm/README.md

 not only point forecasting.
 The S&P 500 project scripts use smooth mixtures of asymmetric Student t and asymmetric normal experts to forecast return distributions with time-varying scale, skewness, tail behavior, and mixture probabilities.
-This follows the mixture-of-experts density-forecasting literature cited in the MATLAB code, especially the smooth adaptive Gaussian mixture work of Villani, Kohn, and Giordani; the generalized smooth-mixture framework of Kohn, Villani, and Nott; and the asymmetric Student t financial
+This follows the mixture-of-experts (MoE) density-forecasting literature cited in the MATLAB code, especially the smooth adaptive Gaussian mixture work of Villani, Kohn, and Giordani; the generalized smooth-mixture framework of Kohn, Villani, and Nott; and the asymmetric Student t financial